University of California, Santa Cruz: Housing

-Student housing has become an issue on and off-campus with 9% of students in 2021 reporting that they lack stable housing.
+9% of students in 2021 reported that they lack stable housing.
 UCSC continues to increase enrollment each year despite a lack of campus housing, leading to more students living off-campus and driving up rental prices in Santa Cruz.
-On February 22, 2022, the City filed a lawsuit against UCSC claiming that the university's Long Range Development Plan and Environmental Impact Report do not account for a situation in which the university increases its student population without fulfilling its promise to double its campus housing capacity.
+On February 22, 2022, the city filed a lawsuit against UCSC claiming that the university's Long Range Development Plan and Environmental Impact Report do not account for a situation in which the university increases its student population without fulfilling its promise to double its campus housing capacity.